Signs that autistic children are ready for toilet training

 Things going backwards

-Sometimes children’s toilet training progress might stop or things might seem to go backwards.
+Sometimes children’s toilet training progress might stop, or things might seem to go backwards.

 If toilet training becomes a battle with no signs of progress, take a break for now.
-Consider starting the training again in about three months.
+Consider starting the training again in about 3 months.
 Don’t feel that you’ve failed – it might just be that your child isn’t ready.